Backlund scores for 5th straight game, Flames beat Avalanche

-CALGARY, Alberta (AP) -- Mikael Backlund scored for the fifth consecutive game, leading the Calgary Flames to a 4-1 victory over the Colorado Avalanche 4-1 on Wednesday night.
+CALGARY, Alberta (AP) -- Mikael Backlund continues to be get results in his two-way game.

+Backlund scored for the fifth consecutive game, leading the Calgary Flames to a 4-1 victory over the Colorado Avalanche 4-1 on Wednesday night.

+''My whole line have been playing really well,'' said Backlund, who got his 200th career point. ''When you get rewarded, the extra confidence jumps a little bit.
+I think we've been creating lots the whole year.''

+Backlund made it six goals in his last five games with 2:40 left in the second period for a 2-0 lead.
+Giordano's shot was stopped by Pickard but the rebound popped into the slot where Backlund buried his team-leading 12th of the season.

 Alex Chiasson had a goal and an assist and Kris Versteeg and Johnny Gaudreau also scored for Calgary.
 Mark Giordano, TJ Brodie and Sean Monahan had two assists each.